Robinhood is the pioneer of commission-free stock trading. DIY investors who want hassle-free trades love the app.

 For various reasons, different firms get different order flow prices from wholesalers.
 Although Schwab, E*Trade and TD Ameritrade receive $1 million in fees from order flow executed, Robinhood receive more than 10 times that.

-To see order flow details, you can look at the company’s 606 disclosure; each brokerage in the US must file a 606 disclosure which details their order-flow price and who they sold it to.
+To see order flow details, you can look at the company’s 606 disclosure; each brokerage in the US must file a 606 disclosure that details their order-flow price and who they sold it to.
 This offers transparency and certain protections for customers.

 How do they manage this?